xiongyu0523/azure-sphere-bootcamp/Lab-4.md

 5. Click **+ New** button and select **Telemetry**

+   > This is for SEED MT3620 RDB, check step 16 for AVNET MT3620 Starter Kit.

    1. Set the Display Name and Field Name to **Temperature**.
 The Field Name must exactly match the name in the sample code, so this value is case-sensitive.
 Set Units to Degrees, and set the Minimum Value and Maximum Value to -40 and 85, respectively.
 Then click Save.

    2. Set one more telemetry **Humidity**, set range and unit to 0% to 100%